mathildathompson/text_adv_app/project_to_do_list.md

 * Itemisation, track which scenes visited, save progress
 * Add Categories for adventures to filter by interest
 * Track how many plays an Adventure gets and list top adventures on the home page
+* Give Option to display titles or not on an adventure (when playing)

 ###Ask Instructors